Psychology, MSci (Hons)

 Course Overview

-The 4-year MSci Psychology is an advanced undergraduate degree, adding a further research-focused year to our well-established BSc Psychology degree.
-Leading to a master’s level qualification, this course is the ideal springboard for a research career in the field of Psychology.
+The 4-year MSci in Psychology is an advanced undergraduate degree, adding a further research-focused year to our well-established BSc Psychology degree.
+Our MSci leads to a master’s level qualification, giving you expert scientific training in the relationship between the mind, brain, and behaviour, providing the ideal springboard towards a range of specialist careers.

-Studying Psychology will give you expert scientific training in the relationship between the mind, brain, and behaviour.
-Over the first three years, you will study the psychological and neuro-scientific processes that underpin activities such as thinking, reasoning, memory and language, learn about the effects of brain injury, and explore ways to improve health-related behaviour.
+Over the first three years, you will study the psychological and neuro-scientific processes that underpin activities such as thinking, reasoning, memory and language, learning about the effects of brain injury, and exploring ways to improve health-related behaviour.

 Our approach to teaching, which includes lectures, personal tutorials, academic seminars, workshops, and practical research classes, encourages effective team-working and high-quality oral communication skills.
-You will also develop excellent research, written, and critical analysis skills, as well as a high degree of numeracy and ICT ability.
+Throughout the programme, you will develop excellent research, written, and critical analysis skills, as well as a high degree of numeracy and ICT ability.

 Why Psychology at Swansea University?